DevExpress/aspnet-security-bestpractices/SecurityBestPractices.Mvc/README.md

 }).GetHtml()
 ```

 On form submit, the corresponding [controller action](https://github.com/DevExpress/aspnet-security-bestpractices/blob/master/SecurityBestPractices.Mvc/SecurityBestPractices.Mvc/Controllers/UserInputValidation/UserInputValidation.cs#L20) will receive the model-bound input's value.
-Here you can check for the user input's validity using the `ModelState.IsValid` property:
+Here you can use the `ModelState.IsValid` property to check for the user input's validity:

 ```cs
 public ActionResult AdditionalDataAnnotationAttributes(EmployeeItem employeeItem) {